OzCog/protobuf-metta/examples/README.md

 ## Prerequisites

 - Build and install protobuf-metta.
-See `../README.md` for information about that.
+See `README.md` at the root of the repository for information.

 ## Usage